jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 matrix of labels $Y$ encoding the data into $r$ classes.
 So our data matrix will be $N\times k$.
 Our goal will be to find a $k\times r$ matrix of "weights" $M$ so that, for each sample, we compute
-$r$ values, given by the rows of the matrix $NM$.
+$r$ values, given by the rows of the matrix $XM$.
 These $r$ values are linear functions of the features, but we need probabilities.
-In the one-dimensional case, we used the logistic functions $\sigma$ to convert our linear function to probabilities.
+In the one-dimensional case, we used the logistic function $\sigma$ to convert our linear function to probabilities.
 In this higher dimensional case we use a generalization of $\sigma$ called the "softmax" function.

 **Definition:** Let $F:\mathbf{R}^r\to\mathbf{R}^{r}$ be the function